To the page content

 Polyphony 1

-Sound Generation Analog, Synthese
+Sound Generation Analogue, Synthese

 MIDI interface 1x In, 1x Thru